pauljxtan/souffle/README.md

 mathsci
 ========
 Python modules for computational science and mathematics.
-For personal education and amusement, only standard library modules are used (except in __examples__ where matplotlib is used for visualization), and clarity is greatly emphasized over performance.
+For personal education and amusement, only standard library modules are used, and clarity is greatly emphasized over performance.
 Not optimized for efficiency.

 Documented in Epytext -- see the gh-pages branch (hosted on http://pauljxtan.github.io/mathsci) for the latest API docs.